 - Fixed Finite Supply - Issuance is finite and the total issuance shall not exceed 20,999,999.99800912 DCR, with a per-block subsidy that adjusts every 6,144 blocks (approximately 21.33 days) by reducing by a factor of 100/101.
 The genesis block subsidy starts at 31.19582664 DCR.

 - Universal Fungibility - Universal fungibility is fundamental to Decred being a store of value and attacks against it shall be actively monitored and countermeasures pursued as necessary.

 - Governance of the network occurs directly through the blockchain via hybridization of a block’s proof-of-work (“PoW”) with its proof-of-stake (“PoS”).
-PoS contributors, known as stakeholders, can effectively override PoW contributors, known as miners, if 60% or more of the stakeholders vote against a particular block created by a miner.
+PoS voters, also known as stakeholders, can effectively override PoW contributors, known as miners, if 50% or more of the stakeholders vote against a particular block created by a miner.

-- Stakeholders must wait an average of 28 days (8,192 blocks) to vote their tickets, and during this time the coins used to purchase the ticket remain locked.
+- Stakeholders must wait an average of 28 days (8,192 blocks) to vote their tickets, and during this time the DCR used to purchase the ticket remain locked.
 The wait may be much longer or shorter than the average of 28 days because the ticket selection process is pseudorandom.
-Tickets expire after approximately 142 days (40,960 blocks (~142 days) if they have not been called to vote.
+Tickets expire after 40,960 blocks (~142 days) if they have not been called to vote.